cdeshapriya/desec-stack/deployment/README.md

             certonly
    ```

-    Note that the definition of config, logs and work dir are only necessary if you do not want to run certbot as root.
+    Just so you know, the definition of config, logs, and work dir is only necessary if you do not want to run certbot as root.
-    Verifying the DNS challenge takes a while, so allow this command to take a couple of minutes.
+    Verifying the DNS challenge takes a while, so allow this command to take a few minutes.
     After successfully retrieving the certificate, you can find them in `certbot/config/live/$DOMAIN/`.
-    To make them available to desec-stack (in the default location), we copy certificate and keys.
+    To make them available to desec-stack (in the default location), we copy certificates and keys.
-    In the project root directory,
+    In the project root directory.

    ```
    cd ~/desec-stack